kfitz/reading-notebook/en/pages/berube2.md

-Bérubé, Michael.
-Marginal Forces/Cultural Centers:  Tolson, Pynchon, and the Politics of the Canon.
+# Bérubé, Michael.  *Marginal Forces/Cultural Centers:  Tolson, Pynchon, and the Politics of the Canon*.
 Ithaca, NY:  Cornell UP, 1992.

-Introduction
+## Introduction

 "At no point in history has it been a simple enterprise to examine the cultural position and practices of academic literary study.
 Though we speak often and obsessively of the present crisis in the profession (whatever we imagine this crisis to be), we do so in the knowledge that ours is a profession constituted in part by its sense of perpetual crisis…" (Bérubé 1)